 - What you do must relate to the audience

 Let’s go back to the example of doing a somersault with a cry: even if you manage to connect it to the subject nicely, this approach may not be suitable for a particular audience.
-The younger audience are likely to take it as a good joke, while the older listeners may be confused, and not in a good way.
+The younger audience is likely to take it as a good joke, while the older listeners may be confused, and not in a good way.
 Therefore, keep this in mind: „Always think about the background of your listeners“.

 - Don’t pretend to be somebody else

 This means that you must remain who you are in everything you do.
 As soon as you try to pretend to be someone else, things tend to go the wrong way.
-It’s particularly frustrating when the audience know the original.
+It’s particularly frustrating when the audience knows the original.
 In other words, find your own style and adapt it to the two points above.